Miguel Rojas (baseball): 2015 season

+2017 season

-In 2017, Rojas missed 62 games due to a broken thumb, but still appeared in 90 games, hitting for a .290.361/.375 batting line with one home run and 26 RBI in 272 at-bats.
-Rojas also led all NL shortstops in September and October with a .354 batting average and .948 OPS.
-In 2018, Rojas set career-highs in nearly every offensive category; games played (153), runs (44), hits (123), home runs (11), RBI (53), and stolen bases (6).
+In 2017, Rojas missed 62 games due to a broken thumb, but still appeared in 90 games, hitting for a .290.361/.375 batting line in 272 at-bats with one home run and 26 runs batted in.
+Rojas also led all NL shortstops in September and October with a .354 batting average and .948 on-base plus slugging average.

+2018 season

+In 2018, Rojas set career-highs in nearly every offensive category; games played (153), runs (44), hits (123), home runs (11), runs batted in (53), and stolen bases (6).

+2019 season

 In 2019, Rojas batted .284/.331/.379, with the lowest isolated power in the National League (.095).
 On September 23, 2019, Rojas agreed to a new two-year contract with the Marlins, worth $10.25 million.

+2020 season

 In late July 2020, Rojas tested positive for COVID-19.
 Despite testing positive, Rojas partnered with the company Stadium Custom Kicks during the 2020 season, branding the partnership as Miggy's Locker.
 The partnership allowed Rojas to design custom-made cleats to express his passion in shoes and basketball.
-Overall in 2020, Rojas's batting line was all career-highs, with a .304/.392/.496 line on the year to go along with four home runs and 20 RBI.
+Overall in 2020, Rojas's batting line was all career-highs, with a .304/.392/.496 line on the year to go along with four home runs and 20 runs batted in.
+Rojas got into a verbal altercation with rookie Jazz Chisholm Jr. after Rojas ruined multiple custom made cleats that belonged to Chisholm, cutting them with scissors and pouring milk in them.
+Chisholm criticized Rojas calling him a bad team captain and bad teammate saying that behavior like his shows lack of leadership in bringing rookie teammates down.

+2021 season

-In 2021, Rojas played in 132 games, collecting 131 hits, 48 RBIs, 13 stolen bases, and a career-high 37 walks.
+In 2021, Rojas played in 132 games, collecting 131 hits, 48 runs batted in, 13 stolen bases, and a career-high 37 walks.
 On October 28, 2021, the Marlins signed Rojas to a two-year contract extension worth $10 million.

+2022 season

+On October 3, 2022, it was announced that Rojas would undergo wrist surgery to repair a torn triangular fibrocartilage complex in his right wrist.
+He underwent an additional procedure in January after another minor issue arose.

 Los Angeles Dodgers (second stint)

 On January 11, 2023, Rojas was traded back to the Dodgers in exchange for Jacob Amaya.

+2023 season

 On February 4, the Dodgers announced a contract extension with Rojas that would pay him $5 million for 2024 and included a $5 million club option for 2025.
+While initially expected to be a utility player, Rojas wound up the starting shortstop when Gavin Lux went down with a season ending knee injury in spring training.
+He played in 124 games, batting .236.
+He had two hits in six at-bats in the 2023 NLDS.